neuro-inc/platform-docs/web/working-with-jupyter/jupyter-notebooks.md

 ## Introduction

-This tutorial demonstrates how to run a Jupyter Notebook instance in the Web UI.
+This tutorial demonstrates how to run a Jupyter Notebook instance in the Apolo Console.
 You will start a new instance of Jupyter Notebook and create a Python 3 notebook.
 You will also know how to view or kill currently running instances.

 ## Create a new Jupyter Notebook instance